 Bangladesh is widely recognised as a country that is extremely vulnerable to the effects of climate change due to its geographical position and low-lying flat topography.
 Within the past 15 years, the country has experienced an increase in the frequency and intensity of natural disasters.
 A lack of awareness and coordination among the general people about disaster preparedness, climate change and its impact makes the Bangladeshi population even more susceptible to the effects of natural disasters.

-BRAC’s disaster management and climate change programme (DMCC) began with the following objectives:
+BRAC’s climate change programme (CCP) began with the following objectives:

 • To enhance BRAC’s institutional capacity to respond to natural disasters